English Graduate PreDoc Funding Blog

-The Foreign Language and Area Studies (FLAS) Fellowships program assists meritorious undergraduate and graduate students undergoing training in modern foreign languages and related area or international studies or with the international aspects of professional or fields of study.
+The Foreign Language and Area Studies (FLAS) Fellowships program provides allocations of academic year and summer fellowships to institutions of higher education or consortia of institutions of higher education to assist meritorious undergraduate students and graduate students undergoing training in modern foreign languages and related area or international studies or with the international aspects of professional or fields of study.

 FLAS fellowships are funded by the U.S. Department of Education and administered by the University of Pennsylvania’s Title VI National Resource Centers to assist students in acquiring foreign language and either area or international studies competencies, including the international aspects of professional or other fields of study.
 FLAS awards are available only for specific languages, and are contingent on federal funding.
 Please direct any questions to the FLAS Coordinator of your chosen language.

 Applicants must be U.S. citizens or permanent residents of the United States.
 Applications by students in professional fields are encouraged.
 Preference will be given to applicants with a high level of academic ability and with previous language training.
 Academic Year and Summer FLAS awards are two separate competitions requiring two complete and separate applications.